How to Create a Dungeons and Dragons Campaign

-You can start by laying out the introduction and ending of each act.
-In the first act the players need to be introduced to the conflict and at least one villain to get them started.
+You can start by laying out the introduction and end of each act.
+In the first act, the players need to be introduced to the conflict and at least one villain to get them started.
 The first act can end when the players defeat this minor villain but then learn that that villain was just following orders.

 So the next act starts with the players hunting down the next villain.
 This villain has slightly different goals, tactics, and more power.
 You can repeat this until the players defeat the big bad villain and stop the overarching master plan that could be figured out just before the final conflict.